benvallin/cisco_vpn_tools/README.md

 vpn_connect: connect to host using encrypted credentials file.

 # Requirements
-- gpg (brew install gnupg)
+- gpg (brew install gnupg).
-- Cisco Secure Client
+- Cisco Secure Client (ensure vpn CLI is in your PATH).